Data Definitions

 To Top

 The average daily student attendance rate is the percentage of the total number of days in which students during the school year were marked present at a school, divided by the total number of days that those students were expected to be in attendance.
-Data on school attendance is available online, found in school level reports, from the “Metrics” section of the Chicago Public Schools website.
-Due to COVID-19, year-end attendance data from SY2020 is not available and is not included in this report.
+Due to COVID-19, year-end attendance data from SY2020 may not be available or not included in this report.
+Additionally, due to data availability and/or small class sizes, this data may not be available by school district.

 Childcare Slot Availability